Lac du Bois (camp): Permanent site

 The permanent Lac du Bois site is located on Turtle River Lake with several other Language Villages (Skogfjorden, Salolampi, El Lago del Bosque, Lesnoe Ozero, Waldsee) near Bemidji, Minnesota.
 The site is designed to be as authentically French as possible, with French style architecture, including three sets of cabins named Corse, Bretagne and Provence and with details that reflect the appropriate region of France.
 The cabins themselves are named after major cities within those provinces.
 The main building is called Paris.
 There is also a regulation pétanque or boules court, and a small store that sells authentic European candy and treats.

 A notable addition to the Bemidji site is a traditional African Round House, called a "Boukarou".

 This is a Concordia Language Village Evergreen Award presented to Karen "Nicole" Anderson, a longtime Dean of Lac du Bois, for 25 years of service to the organization.

-Camp Holiday

-Located near Hackensack, Minnesota, Camp Holiday is the oldest site still being leased by Concordia Language Villages.
-The Camp Holiday site was originally a camp for girls built in the 1920s and many of its buildings still date from that era.
-The pristine lakes and traditional camp feel of Lac du Bois, Hackensack (as the program was sometimes called) offered a home to many villagers and staff summer after summer.
-Lac du Bois Hackensack is the longest-running French site of Concordia, also hosting the Italian Language Village "Lago del Bosco" during the summer.

-The geography of Camp Holiday includes two hills and is located between Mann and Baby Lakes with part of the main road separating the two by just a few yards.
-Of all the Concordia sites, it has the most waterfront.

-In 2019, the decision was made to reduce programming at Hackensack and to merge with the Bemidji Lac du Bois program, reflecting the reduced student enrollment in French across the country.
-The Hackensack program was known for its emphasis on Francophone cultures, particularly those of West Africa as well as an emphasis on nature.

-The Lac du Bois Hackensack website can be found here.